snajpa/openvz6-kernel/Documentation/admin-guide/hw-vuln/l1tf.rst

   off		Disables hypervisor mitigations and doesn't emit any
 		warnings.
+		It also drops the swap size and available RAM limit restrictions on both hypervisor and bare metal.

   ============  =============================================================

 The default is 'flush'.
 For details about L1D flushing see :ref:`l1d_flush`.